unixfg/kubernetes/environments/stage/2-platform/README.md

-# Stage 2-argocd
+# Stage 2-platform

-This stack deploys ArgoCD (GitOps controller) into the cluster created by `../1-azure`.
+This stack deploys the GitOps platform (ArgoCD + SOPS Secrets Operator) into the cluster created by `../1-azure`.

 Prerequisites:
 - Run `../1-azure` first so `../1-azure/terraform.tfstate` exists.